Decorated cluster lattices: a natural framework for classical spin liquids and flat bands: Discussion

 \section{Discussion}

 We have presented a \emph{unified} and \emph{tunable} framework for designing interacting spin systems within the class of cluster models.
-Because the assembly rules are simple, the design space is remarkably large, making this an ideal setting in which to generate and study diverse classical spin liquids.
+Because the assembly rules are simple, the associated design space is remarkably large, making this approach particularly well suited for the systematic generation and exploration of classical spin liquids.

-A particularly effective route is to decorate a standard parent lattice—on its bonds and/or vertices—with symmetry-compatible clusters.
-By varying the cluster geometry, one can realize a wide variety of cluster lattices from the same parent system.
-The counting criterion in Eq.~(\ref{Eq: Criterion Classical Spin liquid}) then provides a quick screen for whether a given construction is likely to host a classical spin liquid, turning the recipe into a practical tool for rapid model design.
-The examples presented here illustrate the simplest applications, and the tables~\ref{tab: 2d cluster systems} to \ref{tab: 2d cluster-links + cluster-bonds lattices} are intended as a basic catalog of reasonably simple cluster systems.
-Many additional families, including mixed link–vertex constructions and straightforward three-dimensional generalizations, follow from the same rules.
+A particularly effective strategy consists in decorating a standard parent lattice—on its bonds and/or vertices—with symmetry-compatible clusters.
+By varying the internal structure of the clusters and the decoration pattern, a wide variety of cluster lattices can be generated from a single parent system.
+The counting criterion introduced in Eq.~(\ref{Eq: Criterion Classical Spin liquid}) then provides a rapid and practical diagnostic for identifying constructions likely to host classical spin liquids, turning the framework into an efficient tool for model design.
+The examples presented here illustrate the simplest realizations of this idea, and Tables~\ref{tab: 2d cluster systems} to \ref{tab: 2d decorated lattices with inter-clusters} serve as a basic catalog of relatively simple cluster systems.
+Many further families—including mixed bond–vertex decorations and straightforward three-dimensional generalizations—can be constructed following the same principles.

+Beyond this initial classification, the additional analysis presented here highlights several nontrivial features specific to decorated cluster systems.
+In particular, bond- and vertex-decorated lattices generically host additional flat bands—either at the bottom of the spectrum or embedded within the dispersive bands—whose origin can be traced to emergent meta-cluster structures.
+Adding further cluster-cluster interactions, these flat bands can strongly influence the nature of the associated spin-liquid phases, leading to rich phenomenology that includes Coulomb phases, FT-CSLs and spiral CSLs regimes.